Triangle-Co-op/triangle-co-op-documents/README.md

 These include:

--   bylaws
+-   The co-op bylaws
--   membership agreement
+-   Membership agreement

 ## Operations, agreements & policies